m-wojnar/reinforced-lib/docs/source/custom_agents.rst

 Custom agents
 =============

-Although our library provides a palette of already implemented :ref:`agents <Agents>`, one might want to add a personalised one to the collection.
-This guide is to help you with that task.
+Although our library provides a palette of already implemented :ref:`agents <Agents>`, you might want to add a personalised one to the collection.
+This guide is to help you with this task.

 Customizing agents
 ------------------

-To fully benefit from the Reinforced-lib features, including the JAX jit optimization, your agent should inherit from the :ref:`abstract class <BaseAgent>` ``BaseAgent``.
-We will present adding a custom agent on a simple example of the epsilon-greedy agent:
+To fully benefit from Reinforced-lib features, including JAX jit optimization, your agent should inherit from the :ref:`abstract class <BaseAgent>` ``BaseAgent``.
+We present adding a custom agent on a simple example of the epsilon-greedy agent:

 .. code-block:: python

     class EGreedy(BaseAgent)

-Firstly, we need to define a state of our agent, which in our case will hold
+Firstly, we need to define the state of our agent, which in our case will hold

     * constant experiment rate (e),
     * quality values of each arm (Q),